 Lord Shiva grabs Mohini’s hand and embraces her, but Mohini frees herself and runs further.
-Finally, Lord Shiva grabs her and their “violent coupling” leads to discharge of Lord Shiva’s seed.
+Finally, Lord Shiva grabs her, and their “violent coupling” leads to the discharge of Lord Shiva’s seed.
 Lord Shiva impregnates Mohini, who gives birth to Lord Ayyappa.
 They abandon Ayyappa in shame.

 The Events that actually led to the birth of Lord Ayyappan

 The legendary story of the genesis of Lord Ayyappa in the Puranas or ancient scriptures is intriguing.
 After Goddess Durga killed the demon king Mahishasur, his sister, Mahishi, set out to avenge her brother.
 She carried Lord Brahma’s boon that only the child born of Lord Vishnu and Lord Shiva could slay her, or, in other words, she was indestructible.
 To save the world from annihilation, Lord Vishnu, incarnated as Mohini wed Lord Shiva and out of their union Lord Ayyappan was born.